sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 The advantage of integration tests is that, while not fully isolated, devising tests just for a specific integration is easier than devising tests for all the components together.
-As a consequence, the effort of writing such tests is a bit higher than that of writing unit tests but lower when compared to system tests.
+Therefore, the effort of writing such tests is a little more than the effort required for unit tests but less than the effort for system tests.

 #### Disadvantages

-Note that the more integrated our tests are, the harder it is to write them.
+Note that the more integrated our tests are, the more difficult they are to write.
 In the example, setting up a database for the test requires effort.
 Tests that involve databases usually need to:
 * make use of an isolated instance of the database just for testing purposes (as you